supriya-s-jadhav/supriya-s-jadhav/README.md

 ### Hi there, I am Supriya !!

 - I am a Data Scientist with expertise in Machine Learning and AWS Cloud Computing. <br>
+-
 - Currently expanding my skills in Deep Learning and AI.<br>
 - Studied MS Data Science batch of 2018 from SDSU, SD, USA.
 Worked as Research assistant while pursuing MS and worked 6+ years in industry.<br>
-- Ask me about Machine Learning and Artificial Intelligence, Algorithms and Design, Automation and pipelines.
+- Ask me about Machine Learning and Artificial Intelligence, Algorithms and Design, Automation and pipelines.<br>
 ⚡ Fun fact: Off the clock, I’m either on the badminton/throwball court or scheming over a chessboard.